Charities and voluntary organisations in Wales are facing challenging and uncertain times during the current COVID-19 outbreak.

 - Repayments on the 25% repayable patient capital: –

-- commences in month thirteen after the initial defrayment date
+- commences in month twenty-five after the initial defrayment date

 - repayment schedule set in agreement with organisations based on affordability within cash flow

-- interest rate of 2% (accrues from month thirteen).
+- interest rate of 3% (accrues from month twenty-five).
 Calculated daily on outstanding balance

 - In the event of the award not being defrayed in full, the amount to be repaid will be 25% of the funds defrayed

-- Beneficiaries will be asked to provide an updated income and expenditure template at the end of the first quarter after first tranche of funding.
+- Beneficiaries will be asked to provide an updated income and expenditure template at the end of the first quarter after first tranche of funding as well as evidence of progress towards the goals identified in their proposal.
 Provision of that will be a pre-condition for release of second tranche

 - Same requirement at the end of the funding period and will be a condition for fulfilment of the conditions of the grant